-As the weather warms up and lockdown restrictions ease, now is the perfect time to discover the spectacular Murrindindi region – or ‘Dindi’, as the locals call it!
+Now is the perfect time to start planning a trip to the spectacular Murrindindi region – or ‘Dindi’, as the locals call it!
 Just a short drive to the north east of Melbourne, this is a region rich with national parks and state forests, majestic waterfalls, Lake Eildon, Lake Mountain Alpine Resort, the Goulburn River, the Great Victorian Rail Trail and the charming towns and villages of Marysville, Eildon, Yea, Alexandra, Kinglake and surrounding districts.

-We’ve put together just a few of the many ‘Dindi must do’s’ for you to discover.
-So pack your bag, grab your camera and hit the road for a weekend away or an easy day trip – naturally, in Murrindindi
+We’ve put together just a few of the many ‘Dindi must do’s’ for you to discover over a weekend away or an easy day trip – naturally, in Murrindindi

 - Picnic with Nature